Monea Castle in Winter, Co. Fermanagh

 Overview

-Monea Castle sits in the townland of Castletown Monea, about six miles north‑west of Enniskillen in County Fermanagh.
-Designated a State Care Historic Monument, the ruin dominates the surrounding farmland and offers striking views of Upper and Lower Lough Erne.
-A modest car/coach parking area and a tree‑lined avenue lead visitors straight to the stone walls, where the castle’s silhouette is framed by the quiet countryside.
+Monea Castle sits in the townland of Castletown Monea, roughly six miles north-west of Enniskillen in County Fermanagh.
+Designated as a State Care Historic Monument, the ruin rises above the surrounding farmland and frames sweeping views across Upper and Lower Lough Erne.
+A short, tree-lined avenue leads visitors from a modest car and coach parking area straight to the stone walls, where the castle’s silhouette stands out against the quiet countryside.
+There are no gates or ticket offices here; the site is open access, inviting you to wander freely among the stones at your own pace.

-The castle’s fortunes turned during the Irish Rebellion of 1641 when Rory Maguire, a descendant of the original Gaelic owners, attacked the stronghold while it sheltered Protestant families.
-The assault left the building scarred but it remained occupied.
-In 1688 the estate passed to Gustavus Hamilton, Governor of Enniskillen, who died there in 1691 after the Williamite wars.
-Financial pressures forced the Hamilton family to sell in 1704.
-A devastating fire in the mid‑18th century gutted the interior and the castle was abandoned by 1750.
-Local folklore adds a touch of mystery, speaking of a “weird woman” called Bell McCabe who was said to haunt a vault beneath one of the towers.
+The castle’s peaceful existence was shattered during the Irish Rebellion of 1641.
+Rory Maguire, a descendant of the original Gaelic owners, launched a fierce attack on the stronghold while it sheltered Protestant families.
+The assault left deep scars on the masonry, but the building remained occupied.
+Decades later, in 1688, the estate passed to Gustavus Hamilton, Governor of Enniskillen, who died at Monea in 1691 following the Williamite Wars.
+Financial strain eventually forced the Hamilton family to sell the property in 1704.
+A devastating fire in the mid-18th century gutted the interior, and by 1750 the castle was abandoned.
+Local folklore still whispers of a “weird woman” named Bell McCabe, said to haunt a vault beneath one of the towers.

 What to See & Do